SAP-archive/starter-ruby/README.md

 ENV['PORT'] ||= '5000'
 ```

-This configuration will be loaded by the `bot.rb` file, this means that you will be able to override them via the command line.
+This configuration will be loaded by the `bot.rb` file in case they are not already present in the environment.

 To complete your Recast.AI `token` and your `language`: